zkmkarlsruhe/mac-dist-helper/README.md

 This application will run fine on the build system, however if the bin folder is copied to another system via a zip file, it will not be able to locate the `data` folder.

 The best solution is to avoid App Translocation altogether by packaging the application and it's data within a signed disk image.
-This is the default action when invoking `make notarize`.

 Tips
 ----